 I really like the whole protocol as it safe and effective.
 We use similar training programmes at our boot camps – the only difference is that we use more equipment and get our clients to do more sprinting drills.
 However, the TT circuits are geared for people with no equipment (just body weight) and little space where 50 metre sprinting isn’t practical!
 The workouts are varied so they’ll keep you interested and challenged but they are also achievable.
 This isn’t a programme that needs to be done every day of the week, in fact great results come form training as little as 3 times per week.
 I would argue that by putting more running or cardio style sessions into the protocol would yield better results but that’s just based on my experience of working with several hundred people hands on at our boot camps.
-The thing I really like about TT 2.0 is that it gives you such a variety of exercise choices so there is no reason to ever get bored.
+The thing I really like about this workout is that it gives you such a variety of exercise choices so there is no reason to ever get bored.
 Also if you can’t do a certain exercise, for whatever reason, there is always an alternative for you to try.
 The workouts are really comprehensive and are very easy to follow.

 The dietary recommendations are simple and effective and most of all they’re easy to stick to.
 I highly recommend this programme to anyone who is looking to drop body fat and tone up in as little as 3 months.
 Check out some of the case studies on the page below as they are pretty impressive.